yiyueluo/IntelligentCarpet/README.md

 * __singlePerson_test.zip__ contains the test set for single person pose estimation
 * __singlePerson_test_diffTask.zip__ contains the test set for single person pose estimation, which is arranged by individual tasks (Note: use `sample_data_diffTask` to load data)

-Download the desired test set to "./train/" and unzip to its correspondng folder.
+Download the checkpoint and desired test set to "./train/" and unzip to its correspondng folder.

 ```
 python ./train/threeD_train_final.py